eq19/eq19.github.io/exponentiation/span17/README.md

 ![mqdefault](https://github.com/eq19/maps/assets/8466209/68994f5a-614a-4d63-9446-6acac3df2829)

+From a modern perspective, we say that QED is not well defined as a quantum field theory to arbitrarily high energy.

 ![478517_2_En_18_Fig10_HTML](https://github.com/eq19/maps/assets/8466209/9a1b324a-db44-4044-8058-61bb61372ee4)

 The entanglement implies that there remains a connection between the photon and the emitting atom after emission even in very strong fields.